This record as markdown: /tools/io-github-ruvnet-claude-flow/scan-code.md

-AI agents call scan-code to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call scan-code to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool performs static analysis or scanning to detect vulnerabilities—a non-destructive inspection activity with no side effects on the scanned code or system state.
 It retrieves and analyzes information but does not create, modify, delete, or execute code.
 The blast radius of misuse is minimal since scanning cannot alter system state or data.